Who Pays Realtor Fees When Selling a Home?

 We will always be transparent about our product’s fees and potential fees.
 Truehold charges a 5.5% transaction fee on the purchase price of your home.** When working with Truehold, realtors receive the agreed-upon real estate commission per their agreement with the seller.

 If you’re considering a sale, shop around and choose the best solution for your family and goals.
-To learn more about how a sell-and-rent transaction could work for you, call us today and one of our representatives will reach out to review our process and answer your questions.
+To learn more about how a sell and stay transaction could work for you, call us today and one of our representatives will reach out to review our process and answer your questions.

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).